taichi/vscode-textlint/textlint/README.md

 ### 0.8.0

-- add sets a target path support.
+- add option to choose languages and improve positioning of highlighted
-  - thanks for @bells17 !!
+  - thanks for @linhtto

 ### 0.7.0

 - add sets a target path support.
-  - thanks for @bells17 !!
+  - thanks for @bells17

 ### 0.6.8